timb-machine-mirrors/guballa-tlsmate/docs/cli_config.rst

 On the command line a boolean option is set simply by its presence.
-For environment variables as well as for ini-files different rules apply: if the value is ``0``, ``off``, ``no`` or ``false`` (case insensitive) it is evaluated to false, and it it is set to any other value, it is evaluated to true.
+For environment variables as well as for ini-files different rules apply: if the value is ``0``, ``off``, ``no`` or ``false`` (case insensitive) it is evaluated to false, and if it is set to any other value, it is evaluated to true.

 File lists